[Organizational Culture Committee] Summary of 4th Term Activity Records

 Hello!

-Now that our fourth term has come to an end, I would like to provide a summary of the activities of our fourth term members.
+Now that our 4th term has ended, I'd like to share a summary of the activities we, the 4th term members, have undertaken.

 Goals of the 4th Organizational Culture Committee

-Goal: Spread a culture of mutual praise and recognition
+Goal: To foster a culture of mutual praise and recognition.

 New graduate training